manuGil/lecture-notes/swc-notes/shell-notes.md

 ### 7. SHELL SCRIPTS & LOOPS [15 min]

-> Scripts are list of commands (representing a program) saved to a file.
-They are useful when we expect to repeat the same command for different inputs.
+> Scripts are list of commands (representing a program) and saved to a file.
+They are useful when we expect to repeat the same commands for different inputs.
 When we want to automate tasks.

 a.
 Create a script to select lines 11-15 from the `octane.pdb` file